 Andrew has been part of several short films and independent productions that allowed him to work with other notable actors and directors, such as Tom Hiddleston (Out of Darkness, written and directed by Monroe co-star Manjinder Virk) and American comedian and political activist Jon Stewart (Rosewater, alongside Gael García Bernal and Claire Foy).

-Short film Ark, which he filmed in Sweden in early 2019, marks the third time he’s worked with fellow actress Tamzin Merchant, after Carnival Row and Running Naked, in which he portrays Ben Taylor, a young man struggling from a serious case of OCD.
+Short film Ark marks the third time he’s worked with fellow actress Tamzin Merchant – after Carnival Row and Running Naked, in which he portrays Ben Taylor, a young man struggling from a serious case of OCD.
 The NoW production was co-written and directed by award nominated director Victor Buhler in summer 2018.

 Andrew’s stage credits include Seiffert in Conquest of the South Pole at the Arcola Theatre (touring to the Rose Theatre in Kingston) and Charlie in Terror Tales at the Hampstead Theatre.
 In 2016 he made his West End debut in London playing the lead role of Winston Smith in a stage production of George Orwell’s 1984.